|Like many Victorian natural philosophers,

 expertise.
 All these bodies agreed that the world faced a serious

 problem; all recommended that governments adopt strict policies to restrict greenhouse gas emissions.
 (All, that is, except a few self-appointed panels composed primarily of people with limited expertise in climate science, representing ideological and business interests that opposed all forms of government regulation.)
-Individual climate scientists, while almost unanimously in agreement with the consensus in its broad outlines, continued to argue vehemently over details, as always in frontier research.
+Individual climate scientists, were almost unanimously in agreement with the consensus in its broad outlines — to be precise, 97% agreed with it.
+But they continued to argue vehemently over details, as always in frontier research.

 Critics pounced on every apparent discrepancy.
 They published long

 lists of scientists who denied there was any problem — although the